Litter to Energy Project Update

 We will be installing more of these pellet heaters around the Centre in areas with recovering cats that need constant heating to stay comfortable at all times.

-We are proud as an organisation to not only be saving on running costs for the Centre, but also be contributing to a healthier environment and planet.
+Ten Lives is proud as an organisation to not only be saving on running costs for the Centre, but also be contributing to a healthier environment and planet.